 • Roost Activity Surveys – Surveys to examine what species use the site and for what purpose.

 • Hibernation Surveys – To analyse a site to see if any hibernating bats are present (No hibernating bats are disturbed during the surveys).

 We also have experience in devising and implementing appropriate mitigation and compensation measures, including Natural England development licences.

-We are licensed to carry out bat surveys in Staffordshire and anywhere else in the UK and our prices for bat surveys start at £250.
+We are licensed to carry out bat surveys anywhere in the UK and our prices for bat surveys start at £250.